benudavis/206A-group19-finalreport/_pages/design.md

 (3) replan until the end effector is within a 3 cm goal tolerance or a maximum iteration cap.

 This closed-loop scheme was critical for robustness.
 Earlier open-loop plans would either violate the inflated obstacle bounds (when proxy radii were too large) or favor smoothness over goal seeking (when Q/R was unbalanced).
-Smaller proxy spheres and retuned weights, combined with frequent replanning, resolved those failures and kept the arm converging while respecting hard obstacle constraints.
+Smaller proxy spheres and retuned weights, combined with frequent replanning, resolved those failures and kept the arm converging with respect to the hard obstacle constraints.

 Key design trade-offs mirror the perception stack: hard AABB clearance for safety, softened table and terminal-facing constraints for feasibility, terminal-only orientation to reduce unnecessary path constraints, and short-horizon replanning to tolerate state drift and updated obstacle estimates.